fthomas/slhaea/README.rst

 - blocks and lines are not restricted to the ones specified in the `SLHA`_, `SLHA2`_, and `FLHA`_ or later accords that use the same syntax
+- easy to use since SLHAea is a header-only library consisting of only one file

 .. _SUSY Les Houches Accord: http://home.fnal.gov/~skands/slha/
 .. _SLHA:  http://arxiv.org/abs/hep-ph/0311123